-Commercial truck insurance policies can vary greatly depending on whom you get them through and what company you work for (if your trucking company purchases the commercial truck insurance policy).
+Commercial truck insurance policies can vary greatly depending on whom you get them through and what company you work for.
+For example, if your trucking company purchases the commercial truck insurance policy.

 For some truckers, their truck is their business, so they want to ensure that they have complete coverage.

-They need semi truck insurance that covers everything from accidents with other vehicles on the road to weather damage and theft.
-When you receive insurance quotes for trucking companies make sure to look it over thoroughly.
+They need semi truck-insurance that covers everything from accidents with other vehicles on the road to weather damage and theft.
+Make sure to look over insurance quotes for trucking companies thoroughly.

-Some truckers only drive trucks part time (or seasonally), so they don’t want a lot of expensive coverage included in their semi truck insurance plan; but most companies offer policies for both types of truckers.
+Some truckers only drive trucks part time (or seasonally), so they don’t want a lot of expensive coverage included in their semi truck insurance plan.
+Most companies, however, offer policies for both types of truckers.

 If you own your own truck or trailer and are driving for personal reasons rather than working full-time, then you may be able to get away with basic liability protection.

-However, it’s wise to talk over these options with a semi truck insurance specialist to see what trucking policies are available and which type would best protect your truck.
+However, it’s wise to talk over these options with a semi truck insurance specialist.
+They’ll help you see what trucking policies are available and which type would best protect your truck.